ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/kindness-of-strangers.md

 How might we make this need to count on strangers work for us?
 Consider what we know that does not work.
 We know that being nasty, being cold, not making eye contact, not in any way recognizing the other person, closes the door on a potential relationship.
 Conversely, showing warm recognition and interest in another opens the door.

-> "I'm under 5 feet tall at this point and I cannot reach the top shelves at my grocery store.
+> I'm under 5 feet tall at this point and I cannot reach the top shelves at my grocery store.
 So, I just kind of stand there in the aisle waiting for someone who's taller than me (most people are!), and I ask if they might help me reach the item.
 Then I make a little joke about how for my next life I'm going to put in a request to be taller.
-But for right now 'thank you.'
+But for right now "thank you."
 And I smile.
-And they return the smile, and I suspect feel a touch of 'good' for having helped someone."
+And they return the smile, and I suspect feel a touch of 'good' for having helped someone.

-It's the little things that do work!
+It's the little things that work!

 ## The Little Things That Make a Difference